 4. Selecting prosthetists and prostheses

-Resources to help you find items to assist you in your daily life can be found in this section.
+Suppliers and resources to help you find clothing, medical equipment to borrow, and other items to assist you in your daily life can be found in this section.

 6. Pastimes – hobbies, sports, etc.

 There are many organizations that facilitate tailored sports and outdoor activities for the disabled.